 “It’s a massive honor to receive the Bett Outstanding Achievement Award – a very big thank you to everyone involved in the decision.
 A lot has changed since starting in our back bedroom 29 years ago, but the continuous improvement of our products continues with the same passion as ever.

-Our talented and dedicated team at Crick, together with the support and suggestions from the worldwide Clicker community play a central role in the ongoing story of Crick Software.
-Day after day, teachers everywhere are helping pupils of all abilities to reach their full potential, and we’re very proud to be a part of that.”
+Our talented and dedicated team at Crick, together with the support and suggestions from the worldwide Clicker community, play a central role in the ongoing story of Crick Software.
+Day after day, teachers everywhere are helping students of all abilities to reach their full potential, and we’re very proud to be a part of that.”

 He started formulating an idea… wouldn’t it be great if you could have a grid with words that would go into a word processor when you selected them, that was scannable, and that the teacher could instantly tailor without having to use a complicated editor.
 Twelve months of hard work and 2am programming sessions later, Clicker was born!

-When John started testing Clicker, his wife Ann, a primary school teacher, saw what he was doing, clicking on words and sending them into the word processor, listening to them speak etc., and thought that this would be a fantastic tool for the kids she was working with, to help them with their writing.
-This was the light-bulb moment… they realised that they had something that wasn’t just a specialist tool for switch-users, as important as that function is, but something that could help every child become a better, more confident writer.
+When John started testing Clicker, his wife Ann, an elementary school teacher, saw what he was doing, clicking on words and sending them into the word processor, listening to them speak, etc., and thought that this would be a fantastic tool for the kids she was working with, to help them with their writing.
+This was the light-bulb moment… they realized that they had something that wasn’t just a specialist tool for switch-users, as important as that function is, but something that could help every child become a better, more confident writer.
 In a sense, they stumbled upon universal design by accident before it even became part of our terminology!

 “For me, it’s one of the most inclusive pieces of software there is.”